PRO2022-Heig/heigvd-pro-01/README.md

 # PRO_2022

 ## Dev - Starting the project
-Until we have a packaged vagrant box, all the required files & directory (`app/resources/*`, `app/boostrap.sh`) are included in the git.
-Once we have packaged it, only the `Vagrantfile` will be present.

 ### Initial setup
 There is a bit of setup to do the first time you want to run the app.